yu-nakashima0/yu-nakashima0/README.md

 Lately, I've also been exploring **Web Development and Web Security** using **Flask**, building web applications while learning about secure coding practices and common web vulnerabilities.

 ## 🔭 Current Projects
-- A loan default prediction model and interactive Streamlit app built using an XGBClassifier tuned with Optuna.
+- Building a loan default prediction model and interactive Streamlit app using an XGBClassifier tuned with Optuna.
 - Participating in Kaggle competitions with CSV datasets

 ## 📚 Learning Progress